zowe/docs-site/docs/appendix/zowe-glossary.md

 Refers to the Node.js-powered Application Server and is part of the Application Framework core component.
 It hosts the web content of the Application Framework, and provides the Zowe Desktop, which is accessible through a web browser.

-#### Zowe Chat

-An incubator focused on working with the mainframe from popular chat clients such as Mattermost®, Microsoft Teams®, and Slack®.

 #### Zowe Desktop

 Refers to the Desktop UI that is part of the Application Framework core component.
 The Zowe Desktop includes a number of apps that run inside the App Framework such as JES, MVS, and USS Explorers, as well as a 3270 Terminal, Virtual Terminal, and an Editor.

-#### Zowe Embedded Browser for RMF/SMF and APIs (ZEBRA)

-Provides re-usable and industry-compliant JSON-formatted RMF/SMF data records, so that many other ISV SW and users can exploit them using open-source SW for many ways.
-For more information, see the ZEBRA documentation or visit the ZEBRA test/trial site.

 #### Zowe install packaging

 The set of programs (for example, `zwe` command) and utilities (for example, JCL, scripts) which manage the Zowe server configuration and components.
 The infrastructure standardizes the packaging of components and controls how they are started, stopped, and how configuration is provided to them.

-#### Zowe IntelliJ Plug-in

-Through the IntelliJ IDEs, this plug-in provides abilities to work with z/OS data sets, USS files, and exploring and managing JES jobs.

-#### Zowe Launcher

-A server-side program necessary for high availability/fault tolerance (HA/FT).
-It starts the Zowe server components and monitors their processes so that if a component fails to start or crashes, the launcher restarts it.
-The restarting of a component has limits to prevent loops in case of a component that has uncorrectable problems.

-## Community

-#### Open Mainframe Project (OMP)

-An organization which hosts and promotes development of open source software for the benefit of the IBM z mainframe community, including but not limited to z/OS.
-Zowe(.org) is one of several programs in this project.
-See the [Open Mainframe Project website](https://www.openmainframeproject.org/) for more information.

-#### Technical Steering Committee (TSC)

-The governing body that is responsible for the overall planning, development, and technical feedback assessment of Zowe.
-The TSC meets weekly to go over squad updates and discuss issues regarding the zowe initiative.
-To get notified of upcoming meetings and agendas, join the [TSC Slack channel](https://openmainframeproject.slack.com/archives/C01H6CY0ZD1).
-The TSC operates by [charter](https://github.com/zowe/community/blob/master/Technical-Steering-Committee/charter.md) and [tsc governance](https://github.com/zowe/community/blob/master/Technical-Steering-Committee/tsc-governance.md)

-#### Core projects

-Core is defined as Zowe projects that are required and are foundational in order to realize the full value of Zowe for everyone including all the other extensions that may depend on them.
-Configuration and usage is recommended.

-Zowe is fully responsible for all Core projects.
-A non-Zowe project cannot be clasified as a Core project.
-Each active squad is responsible for the core project with co-responsibility of the TSC.

-The [list of current core projects alongside with extension and their lifecycle stage](https://github.com/zowe/community/blob/master/PROJECTS.md) is owned by TSC.

-#### Extension projects

-Zowe extension is a project within Zowe that is owned by one of the squads and that isn't part of the Core.
-As such it doesn't have to follow the version boundaries that the Zowe Core shares.

-The [list of current core projects alongside with extension and their lifecycle stage](https://github.com/zowe/community/blob/master/PROJECTS.md) is owned by TSC.

-#### Plug-in

-A more general term used to describe a modular piece of some component.
-Depending on component or squad context, a plug-in is sometimes referred to as an *app*, *extension*, *plug-in*, etc. A component may have multiple plug-ins, sometimes working together to form a single purpose or user experience, but an individual plug-in belongs to a single component.
-See [extension](zowe-glossary.md#extension) for additional context.

-#### Squad

-A group of people contributing and participating in the Zowe project.
-Such a group owns one or more projects.
-Every squad is required to have a representative on the Technical Steering Committee (TSC), and participate in relevant working groups.
-For more information about how a squad works, see [Squads](https://github.com/Zowe/community/blob/master/Technical-Steering-Committee/squads.md).

-#### Zowe Conformance Program

-The Zowe Support Provider Conformance Program gives vendors the ability to showcase their Zowe support competencies via well-defined criteria.
-It is administered by the Linux Foundation and Open Mainframe Project.

-#### Zowe Component

-Zowe is a collection of both *client* and *server* code.
-You can install only some of Zowe, or all of it, depending on your needs.
-Zowe splits the major sections of the code into *components*, with each serving an important purpose.

-Server components are packaged in a standardized way to include all services and plug-ins in one deliverable.
-Extensions to Zowe can also be delivered as third-party server components.
-For more information about how these extensions can use a manifest file, see [Zowe component manifest](https://docs.Zowe.org/stable/extend/packaging-zos-extensions/#zowe-component-manifest).

-## Current projects

-#### API Mediation Layer (API ML)

-Provides a reverse proxy and enables REST APIs by providing a single point of access for mainframe service REST APIs like MVS Data Sets, JES, as well as working with z/OSMF.
-It has dynamic discovery capability for these services and Gateway is also responsible for generating the authentication token used to provide single sign-on (SSO) functionality.

-#### Zowe Application Framework

-Modernizes and simplifies working on the mainframe via a web visual interface.
-Functionality is provided through apps and a desktop user experience called the Zowe Desktop.
-Base functionality includes apps to work with JES, MVS Data Sets, Unix System Services, as well as a 3270 Terminal, Virtual Terminal, and an Editor.

-#### Zowe CLI

-Provides a command-line interface that lets you interact with the mainframe remotely and use common tools such as Integrated Development Environments (IDEs), shell commands, bash scripts, and build tools for mainframe development.
-The core set of commands includes working with data sets, USS, JES, as well as issuing TSO and console commands.
-The Zowe CLI is incredibly popular in modern mainframe education.

-#### Zowe client components

-Includes all the Zowe components that are installed on the user's PC.
-Also known as *Zowe client-side components*.

-#### Zowe Client SDKs

-Allow extenders to build applications on top of existing programmatic APIs such as z/OSMF.
-Currently supported client SDKs include Node.js (core), Kotlin/z/OSMF, Python, Swift, and Java.

-#### Zowe Explorer

-A Visual Studio Code extension that modernizes the way developers and system administrators interact with z/OS mainframes.
-Zowe Explorer lets you interact with data sets, USS files, and jobs that are stored on z/OS.
-Zowe Explorer is incredibly popular in modern mainframe education.

-#### Zowe server components

-Includes all the Zowe components that are installed on z/OS.
-Also known as *Zowe z/OS components* or *Zowe server-side components*.

-#### Zowe Systems Services Server (ZSS)

-Working closely with ZIS, ZSS serves as one of the primary, authenticated back-ends that communicates with z/OS and provides Zowe with a number of APIs: z/OS Unix files and data sets, control of the plug-ins and services lifecycle, security management, etc. The Zowe Desktop especially delegates a number of its services to ZSS which it accesses through the default http port `7557`.

-ZSS is written in C and uses native calls to z/OS to provide its services.
 ##  Installation and Configuration

 #### Convenience build